thamires-rodrigues/thamires-rodrigues/README.md

 ## Hello! 👋

 - 🖥️ Studying to be a computer technician
-- ❤️ Learning Web Development
+- ❤️ Web Development
+- 📁 Learning JavaScript
 - 📫 E-mail: thamires.rodrigues89@outlook.com
 - 📚 knowledge is power and I want to be powerful